oveddan/blog/content/posts/gaze/predicting-gaze-with-the-model.md

 # Conclusion & Next Work

 I'm thrilled with this experiment as for the most part the results came out pretty accurate, and I'm more confident now this can be used to predict gaze for the installation.
+The neural network outputs the x and y distance from the camera in centimeters, which is easily usable for a physical installation where we know how far everything is from the camera.

 I need to test how well this would work when gazing at a bigger space than just the area round the screen.
 This accuracy will determine how large the final installation will be, as if there is a high error rate when gazing far away from the camera, then the experience will suffer at those